Convert JSON Data Dynamically to HTML Table using JavaScript

 ]

-I want the program to read JSON data, get the columns (Book ID, Book Name etc.) for the <table> header, and the values for the respective headers.
+I want the program to read JSON data, get the columns (Book ID, Book Name etc.) for <table> header, and the values for the respective headers.

 How to use async and await to fetch JSON from a file and convert the data into an HTML table